-In the past few decades, many genius companies have created platforms that can enable just about anyone to design their website.
-It provides one with all the tools that they need to put elements together and create something that they like, to help them promote their business and services.
-A platform such as “WordPress” for instance, is an open-source management system that enables anyone to create a website or simple blog page by providing you with templates, plug-ins, different types of fonts, and layouts, to name a few.
+In the past few decades, many genius companies have created platforms enabling just about anyone to design their website.
+It provides one with all the tools they need to put elements together and create something they like to help them promote their business and services.
+A platform such as “WordPress” is an open-source management system that enables anyone to create a website or simple blog page by providing you with templates, plug-ins, different types of fonts, and layouts, to name a few.

 One can make anything from a personal or business website to a portfolio for an artist, an eCommerce store, and even a membership site, whatever you want.
-If you have the time and the patience to get it done, it could take as little as a matter of days to get a basic one up and running.
+If you have the time and patience to get it done, it could take a few days to get a basic one up and running.

 Building your website is brilliant, but then what?
-If it’s not a responsive one, no one will like it or use it.
-If it not unique in some way or the other and does not include elements of UI and UX, you may as well trash it in the bin.
-UX Design is an abbreviation for user experience design while UI stands for user interface design.
-These two typically work hand in hand when any web designer is designing your website or product.
+No one will like it or use it if it’s not a responsive one.
+If it is not unique in some way or another and does not include elements of UI and UX, you may as well trash it in the bin.
+UX Design is an abbreviation for user experience design, while UI stands for user interface design.
+These two typically work hand in hand when any web designer designs your website or product.

 UX Design – User Experience Design

-The concept behind this is to put the human element first whenever you design something like a product or site.
-This term was derived back in the 90s and coined by the cognitive scientist, Don Norman https://careerfoundry.com/en/blog/ux-design/the-difference-between-ux-and-ui-design-a-laymans-guide/ Being a cognitive scientist seemed appropriate when describing this type of design because he describes it as encompassing all the elements of an “end-users interaction” with the product or service.
+This concept is to put the human element first when you design something like a product or site.
+This term was derived back in the 90s and coined by the cognitive scientist Don Norman https://careerfoundry.com/en/blog/ux-design/the-difference-between-ux-and-ui-design-a-laymans-guide/ Being a cognitive scientist seemed appropriate when describing this type of design because he describes it as encompassing all the elements of an “end-users interaction” with the product or service.

 In other words, this is based on the user’s experience.
 So, a website needs to look good to the user.
 How does this happen?
 With a few things:

 - Design is fundamentally about engagement.
-Keep away from things that are too “new”.
-People are creatures of habit, and accordingly, reinventing the wheel won’t work.
+Keep away from things that are too “new.”
+People are creatures of habit, so reinventing the wheel won’t work.
 Stick to what they know.
-Avoid odd color schemes on the website, or weird layouts that are hard to decipher, don’t put text in the wrong places, and most of all don’t use patterns that are confusing to the eye.
+Avoid odd color schemes on the website, or weird layouts that are hard to decipher, don’t put text in the wrong places, and most of all, don’t use patterns that are confusing to the eye.

 UI Design – User Interface Design

-While UX is focused on trying to make the website or product enjoyable and “attractive” for the user via the look and feel, the presentation, aesthetics, UI is the “how” of user experience and interaction.
-A website needs to be mobile and iPad responsive, so the focus is on aspects such as the scrolling bar on the mobile, or the buttons and clicks on the iPad, tablet, or just pointing and clicking with your mouse.
+While UX is focused on making the website or product enjoyable and “attractive” for the user via the look and feel, the presentation, aesthetics, and UI is the “how” of user experience and interaction.
+A website needs to be mobile and iPad responsive, so the focus is on aspects such as the scrolling bar on the mobile, the buttons, and clicks on the iPad or tablet, or just pointing and clicking with your mouse.